-In this document and video, we’ll demonstrate how to install CrowdStrike’s Falcon Host sensor on an individual system.
-We will then validate installation and verify that system can be seen from the Falcon Host management interface.
+In this document and video of CrowdStrike’s Falcon sensor is installed on an individual system then validated in the Falcon management interface.

 List of supported OS: https://www.crowdstrike.com/products/falcon-host-faqs/

 Unlike traditional AV products, the Falcon Host Sensor can run alongside existing security software.
-This means there is no need to uninstall existing anti-virus products before installing the Falcon Host Sensor.
+Consequently, there is no need to uninstall existing anti-virus products before installing the Falcon Host Sensor.

-After purchasing Falcon Host or starting a product trial, an email will be sent that includes a link to the activation process.
+After purchasing Falcon Host or starting a product trial, look for the following email to begin the activation process.

 The activation process includes: